feathersjs/feathers/docs/guides/frameworks.md

 ## Framework Integrations

-See [this list](https://github.com/feathersjs/awesome-feathersjs#frontend-frameworks) of Feathers front-end framework integrations if you are looking for something that makes Feathers even easier to use with things like React, Vue or others.
+See [this list](https://github.com/feathersjs/awesome-feathersjs#frontend-frameworks) of Feathers front-end framework integrations if you are looking for something that makes Feathers even easier to use with things like Angular/React/Vue or others.